View our posts

 2

-Learning gaps that persist because of historical reasons (e.g. COVID) but also because we know that disadvantaged children are highly likely to leave primary school behind their peers.
-Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, such as anxiety and low self-esteem, (for various reasons, and certainly have been heightened following COVID).
+Learning gaps persist because of historical reasons (e.g. COVID) but also because we know that disadvantaged children are highly likely to leave primary school behind their peers.
+Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, such as anxiety and low self-esteem.
 This is partly driven by concern about catching up lost learning and exams/future prospects, and the lack of enrichment opportunities due to the pandemic.
 These challenges particularly affect disadvantaged pupils, including their attainment.

 3